Student Activities Office Grants

 If my group is not awarded, can we reapply for the same event?

 Yes, your group can apply again, as long as you apply within the application deadline.
 SAO grants will not be awarded for events that have already taken place.
-We recommend applying at least 2 (two) cycles in advance to allow your group a chance to reapply for SAO grants, if needed.
+We recommend applying at least two cycles in advance to allow your group a chance to reapply for SAO grants, if needed.

 Student Group Services Advisors are happy to meet with any group and provide feedback from the Grants Review Committee to help improve your proposal.